In or Out? What Impact Will the EU Referendum Have on Health & Safety

 From a business point of view there is a huge amount of funding from the EU and this may be highly restricted if the UK exits.
 The current funding for SafetyNow from LEP to cover the NEBOSH course is funding from EU.”

-SafetyNow provide health and safety consultancy and training courses.
+SafetyNow provide health and safety training courses.